csuksangium/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Please describe and document your process.**\*\*

-### Acting out the dialogue

-Find a partner, and *without sharing the script with your partner* try out the dialogue you've designed, where you (as the device designer) act as the device you are designing.
-Please record this interaction (for example, using Zoom's record feature).

-\*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*

-### Wizarding with the Pi (optional)
-In the [demo directory](./demo), you will find an example Wizard of Oz project.
-In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
-You may use this demo code as a template.
-By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
-You can control what the system says from the controller as well!

-\*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*

 2 of my ideas came from what I found would improve my quality of life at Cornell Tech

 #### 1: Cook's Assistant